-For more information, phone the Business Tax Infoline on 13 28 66 for the cost of a local call.
+For more information, phone the Business Tax Infoline on 13 28 66.

-EXAMPLE

-Working out total tax payable with income averaging
+EXAMPLE: Working out total tax payable with income averaging

 Kevin has a taxable income of \$40,000, including assessable professional income of \$33,000.
 He has deductions of \$3,000 that reasonably relate to his assessable professional income - this amount does not include gifts - and no other deductions.
 His average TPI over the last four years was \$6,250.